TLM Kothara Hospital

 TLM Kothara Hospital was established in the year 1898.

 The Central India Korku and Hill Mission started a home for leprosy survivors of the severe famine that affected the area, in 1898.
 It was handed over to the Mission to Lepers (now, The Leprosy Mission Trust India) in 1900.
 By the late 1960s, the home had around 700 leprosy patients.
 Gradually, the number of patients reduced since they needed shorter periods of hospitalisation, and there was an increase in outpatients.
-Hence, the institution ceased to be a home and started functioning as a hospital.
+Hence, the institution ceased to be a leprosy home and started functioning as a hospital.

-The hospital has a 60-bedded in-patient wing and provides best inpatient facility with latest equipment and 24-hour nursing care.
+The hospital has a 60-bedded (35 for leprosy and 25 for general) inpatient wing and provides best inpatient facility with 24-hour nursing care and latest equipment.

-Prevention of impairment and disability (POID) in leprosy:
+Prevention of impairment and disability (POID) in leprosy

 The hospital provides patient education, physiotherapy, pre-fabricated splints, MCR protective footwear, etc, to leprosy patients to prevent impairment and disability.

-- 130 pairs of MCR protective footwear manufactured in its MCR protective footwear manufacturing unit and supplied to leprosy patients who visited the hospital and also to o the government.
+- 105 pairs of MCR protective footwear manufactured and supplied to hospital patients.